 A frequently asked question about generators is, “What can I run with my generator?”

 The answer is, it depends.
 Norwall PowerSystems supplies standby generators with power capacities that range from 7000 watts to 150,000 watts, and many that fall somewhere in between.
-Since a standby generator represents a considerable investment in both the equipment and in the installation costs, buying the right generator to meet current and future needs is important.
+Because a standby generator represents a considerable investment in both the equipment and in the installation costs, buying the right generator to meet current and future needs is important.

 7000 to 9,000 Watts